Preface

 Christ is not a supplement.
 It doesnÕt matter what we can do without him.
 He prefers to use someone who canÕt do without Him.

-God wpointerants us to come to the end of ourselves.
+God wants us to come to the end of ourselves.
 Our culture wonÕt let us come to the end of ourselves.
 It gives us books on how to be better and we believe it! —Steve Brown[1]

 Vital signs